JuliusStoll/Website-v2/content/en/authors/admin/_index.md

 highlight_name: false
 ---
 <br>
 Thanks for stopping by.
 My name is Julius and I use data and economic theory to explore human behavior.
-In my current PhD at Hertie School, I study why people are honest, why real estate agents are so expensive and if alcohol causes violent crime.
+In my current PhD at Hertie School, I study why people are honest, why real estate agents do not compete on price and if alcohol caused violent crime in Prussia.
 Evidently, instead of disciplines, I follow ideas.
 If you have any of those or want to discuss them, reach out to me.